dkllrjr/dkllrjr.github.io/publications.md

 ---
 layout: default
-title: Virtual Trees Covered in Ink
+title: My Publications
 ---

-and other things that used to be in print.
+Virtual trees covered in ink and other things that used to be in print.

 {% assign pubs = site.publications | sort: 'year' | reverse %}